Services at Jon W Sports Injury

 We pride ourselves on being very approachable and knowledgeable therapist’s.

-The vast majority of rehabilitation treatments will include sports massage.
+The vast majority of rehabilitation treatments will include sports massage or deep tissue massage.
 Sports massage is something that should be included in the life of an athlete, whether injured or not.
 It has both physical and psychological effects for the individual.

 While providing many physical benefits, massage will also have a relaxation effect through heat generation, improved circulation and passive stretching.
 It will reduce anxiety through the release of endorphins.